-With ample upkeep, your air conditioner will provide worry-free service for many years.
-But, like any other appliance in your home, it will at some point need to be upgraded.
-Knowing when to install a new one is essential to avoid pricey repairs, expensive energy bills and interruptions to your comfort.
+With proper upkeep, your air conditioner will deliver worry-free performance for many years.
+But, similar to any other appliance in your residence, it will at some point need to be replaced.
+Knowing when to get a new one is important to prevent pricey repairs, costly electrical bills and interruptions to your comfort.

-When it involves being cool and your residence’s energy efficiency, our Hix Air Conditioning Service, Inc. professionals have your best interests at heart.
-There’s a lot that goes into figuring out when your air conditioner should be replaced.
-Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it comes to being cool and your home’s energy efficiency, our Hix Air Conditioning Service, Inc. pros have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner requires replacement.
+Here are several points you should consider when you’re thinking about updating your 15-year-old air conditioner.

 Age

-Most of the time, the Department of Energy says the majority of air conditioners work for 15–20 years.
-If yours is 15 years old, it’s well past the midpoint.
-It’s smart to begin preparing for air conditioning installation before it goes out so you aren’t sweating while you’re waiting for a replacement.
+In most instances, the Department of Energy says most air conditioners run for 15–20 years.
+If yours is 15 years old, it’s well past the center point.
+It’s smart to begin preparing for air conditioning installation before it fails so you aren’t sweltering while you’re waiting for a new one.

-How dependable is your air conditioner?
-Does it cool well, even on the toastiest days?
-Or is it routinely malfunctioning?
-When your air conditioner is less reliable it’s time to start preparing to get an updated one.
+How reliable is your air conditioner?
+Does it cool dependably, even on the toastiest days?
+Or is it frequently malfunctioning?
+When your air conditioner becomes less dependable it’s time to begin considering getting an updated one.

-Over your air conditioner’s lifetime, it’s normal for it to need a few little repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s wiser to just replace it.
+Over your air conditioner’s life span, it’s anticipated for it to need a handful of little repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s smarter to just replace it.

 Energy Efficiency

-Every air conditioner includes a SEER rating, which rates how efficiently it consumes electricity to create cold air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER per federal guidelines.
-However, your air conditioner loses efficiency as it ages.
+Every air conditioner includes a SEER rating, which ranks how well it uses electricity to make cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER per federal mandates.
+However, your air conditioner loses efficiency as it gets older.

-Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are typically costlier but may pay for themselves over the years through improved energy savings.
+As of now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are usually costlier but might pay for themselves over time through improved energy savings.
 And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

 Comfort

-Are you comfy when your air conditioner is working?
-Or are you continuously dialing down the temperature to stay cool?
-An older air conditioner might struggle to keep your house comfy because of reduced efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of cooling at full speed all the time, these air conditioners operate at multiple speeds to fine-tune your comfort.
+Are you comfortable when your air conditioner is running?
+Or are you continuously dialing down the temperature to keep cool?
+An aging air conditioner might have trouble keeping your home comfy due to reduced efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of operating at full speed continuously, these air conditioners operate at multiple speeds to adapt your comfort.

 Noise

 Your air conditioner should deliver cooling you can feel, not hear.
 If noise is a concern, ask us about installing a variable-speed air conditioner.
-Many of these air conditioners run at a sound level that’s like a regular conversation.
+Many of these air conditioners run at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Installing a smart thermostat is a good method to maximize your energy efficiency, with minimal effort necessary from you.
-And, depending on the rebates offered by your utility company, you could be able to get a free smart thermostat or get one for very little.
-Most of these thermostats can pick up on your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or away and alter temperatures as necessary.
+Installing a smart thermostat is a good way to maximize your energy efficiency, with not much effort needed from you.
+And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for very little.
+Many of these thermostats can pick up on your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or gone and adjust temps as necessary.

 Refrigerant Kind

-If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also known as R-22 refrigerant, Freon is no longer being manufactured because of its bad effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will show the refrigerant type.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being made because of its bad effects on the ozone layer.
+You can see if your air conditioner uses R-22 by looking at the sticker on the outside unit, which will show the refrigerant kind.

 If your air conditioner is running fine, you can keep on using it.
-However, if it ever develops a refrigerant leak, solving the problem will be costly.
+However, if it ever has a refrigerant leak, fixing the problem will be costly.
 That’s since Freon is only available in limited, recycled amounts.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really build up over time.
+If you’re still deciding whether you should replace your 15-year-old air conditioner soon, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
+And those savings can really add up as time goes by.

-We are aware that air conditioner cost is your top question.
-That’s why working with Hix Air Conditioning Service, Inc. for air conditioning installation in Muskogee and surrounding areas is easy and affordable.
-Our techs will help you choose the right solution for your needs and then review all the possibilities.
+We know that air conditioner cost is your first question.
+That’s why partnering with Hix Air Conditioning Service, Inc. for air conditioning installation in Muskogee and surrounding areas is stress-free and affordable.
+Our technicians will help you find the right model for your needs and then go over all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.

 Get in touch with us at 918-682-8238 to request your free, no-pressure estimate right away!